Tips to Light Artwork Properly

 • Prints of photography: Photographic prints or digital art need different lighting depending on their finish.
 Prints may be matte or glossy and displayed without a frame or in a frame with glass.
 Select LED luminaires such as track, recessed, spots and picture lights for a versatile lighting option that works with either glossy or matte art displays.

-Types of Light Fixtures
+What Types of Light Fixtures Are Best to Light Art?

 • Track lighting: Track lighting is most suitable for art museum lighting and galleries.
-If you’re working with a gallery or museum with rotating exhibits, suggest track lighting for a versatile solution.
+If you’re working with a gallery or museum with rotating exhibits, suggest LED track lighting for a versatile solution.
 Gallery curators can move, add or remove track heads as necessary as the displays change.
 Adjustable track heads are flexible enough to change with rotating displays and exhibits.
-Framing projectors are ideal for focusing on the artwork itself with easy, onboard beam angle adjustment.

 One of the other essential artwork lighting tips is to consider the artwork’s size when you make lighting recommendations.
 Art comes in all sizes, and that means lighting solutions for artwork do too.
 You want to avoid choosing a light that’s too large or small for the art.
 If a light source is too large, it may shine too much light on the artwork or distract from it.
 Too small, and you risk illuminating a portion of the artwork rather than the entire piece.